Dedeham/ui5calulator/README.md

 **leave the rest as is!**

-> 3. You can now open the files and look at the code, you can also create a localhost by pressing alt+L and alt+O, or just by clicking on the view-tab --> command palette and then searching for live server
+> 3. You can now open the files and look at the code, you can also create a localhost by pressing alt+L and alt+O, or just by clicking on the view-tab --> command palette and then searching for live server and executing it.

 # Change log